Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 A PSP company allows Bitcoin holders to use different online payment methods.

-How to Trade Bitcoins Online
+How to Trade bitcoin Online

 The first thing you need to open an account with a Bitcoin Exchange: